guardian/recommendations/pull-requests.md

 Pull requests are:

-## Atomic
+## Small and frequent

-A pull request should not depend on another pull request explicitly.
-"Chains" of pull requests are particularly brittle and vulnerable to any bugs or issues being found in any one of the components of the chain.

-Where a feature will require multiple PRs to deliver the whole feature consider using an Issue to track the overall status of the feature and reference the issue from the pull request.
+A good pull request is easy to understand.
+There should be a manageable number of changes in each pull request.
+Try to make your pull request as small as possible why still advancing the functionality of the product.

+Aim to deploy a pull request before submitting the next one.
+Frequently small deployments of functionality are easier to review and easier to understand in production.

+* Don't mix multiple changes into the same pull request.
+* If you are doing bulk moves and deletions only have one kind of operation in a pull request

 ## Releasable